Alexander-Protasenya/Tulur.DataMappings/README.md

 I decided to improve this project, but in this case I had to do complete refactoring FsMapper, as a result I decided to create my fork of FsMapper.

-Tulur.DataMappings is available on NuGet:

-`PM> Install-Package Tulur.DataMappings`

 ### New futures
 1. Main feature: you can create custom rules for your mappings.
 Because by default, system convert only properties with equal names / types.
 But in "Real world application" it is necessary to have possibility to use custom rules for your mappings.
 2. Checking existence default constructor for result type was moved from "Run-time" to "Compile-time".
 So, if your result type does not have default constructor, application will not compile.